-Trollpikken is a phenomenon created by the ice during the last ice age that ended about 10,000 years ago.
-Trollpikken is today in a beautiful cultural landscape, where the rock in the area is anorthosite.
-Anorthosite is a plutonic rock formed by magma deep beneath a large mountain range about 1 billion years ago.
-Long before it was known that anorthosite is the same rock as on the surface of the moon, the area here was called lunar landscape, as the area had sparse vegetation and was not very fertile.
-The area is characterized by the fact that it is shaped by ice, and you will find several signs from the movement of the ice.
-One of the clearer signs is moving blocks that are scattered around in the landscape, and which moved on and was transported here by the ice.
+Trollpikken is a phenomenon created by the ice during the last ice age, which ended around 10,000 years ago.
+Today, Trollpikken is located in a beautiful cultural landscape where the rock in the area is anorthosite.
+Anorthosite is a deep rock that was formed from magma (molten rock) deep beneath a large mountain range around 1 billion years ago.
+Long before we knew that anorthosite is the same rock as on the surface of the moon, we called the area here a moonscape, because the nature here had sparse vegetation and was not very fertile.
+The area is characterised by the fact that it has been shaped by the ice, and you'll find several marks of the ice's progress.
+One of the more obvious signs is the moving boulders scattered around the landscape.
+They were transported here by the ice.

-Trollpikken is such a moving block, but it has only been moved very briefly and never got off to the right place, but got stuck and fell out and remained in its position when the ice melted back.
-Trollpikken is also made of moonstone anorthosite.
+Trollpikken is also such a moving block, but it was only moved very briefly and never really got off the ground; it got stuck and fell out, and remained in its position when the ice melted back.
+Trollpikken is also made from the moonstone anorthosite.